UWPRG/LimPy/README.md

-# Langevin_Package
+# LimPy
 ----
-Langevin_Package is a Langevin Integrator capable of carrying out Molecular Dynamics (MD), Metadynamics, Well-Tempered Metadynamics, and Infrequent Metadynamics.
+LimPy (Langevin Integrator Metadynamics) is a Langevin Integrator capable of carrying out simple Molecular Dynamics (MD) simulations and implementing the Metadynamics (MetaD) enhanced sampling method.
+Specifically, the well-tempered MetaD and infrequent metadynamics are implemented in addition to the standard MetaD method.
+The Langevin integrator was constructed following the details outlined by Bussi and Parrinello which can be found [here](https://arxiv.org/abs/0803.4083).
+More information regarding metadynamics and related methods can also be found [here](http://www.annualreviews.org/doi/abs/10.1146/annurev-physchem-040215-112229).

 The integrator is capable of operating on, and visualizing, 1-D and 2-D potentials.
 This package can be operated to run from the command line (`run_langevin.py`) or through a GUI (`run_GUI.py`).
 A version of this code has also been created with MPI4Py so it may be implemented in parallel on multiple nodes (`run_langevin_parallel.py`)